deepsense-ai/ds-template/docs/tmp_content/github_ci.md

 # GitHub Actions CI

-This is **optional** cookiecutter template option, which result in `.github` directory creation which contains workflows.
+This is **optional** template option, which results in `.github` directory creation which contains workflows.

 It generates two workflows: one standard CI and second only for building documentation.